-As scholars as well as managers of the science system in the Federal Republic of Germany, 487 and in the face of the role of German sciences between 1933 and 1945, it should rather be our 488 duty to consider carefully how closely, or not, we should be allied to the politics of the day 489 and in which capacity.
-I think the engagement for peace continues to be our most important 490 duty.
-Such an engagement demands that we weigh carefully the complexities of each and 491 every situation of political conflict instead of reducing it to the positions of one of the parties 492 involved in it.
-On the basis of such a balanced, academically sober analysis the great good 493 of scientific cooperation should be defended as, if not a road to peace, then as an avenue for 494 keeping channels of communication open.
-It should not be sacrificed too easily on the altar 495 of political conformism and gullibility.
-496 the behavior of the science institutions of an entire country take place, for which I have,however, no published information and hence can formulate only questions.
+As scholars as well as managers of the science system in the Federal Republic of Germany, and in the face of the role of German sciences between 1933 and 1945, it should rather be our duty to consider carefully how closely, or not, we should be allied to the politics of the day and in which capacity.
+I think the engagement for peace continues to be our most important duty.
+Such an engagement demands that we weigh carefully the complexities of each and every situation of political conflict instead of reducing it to the positions of one of the parties involved in it.
+On the basis of such a balanced, academically sober analysis the great good of scientific cooperation should be defended as, if not a road to peace, then as an avenue for keeping channels of communication open.
+It should not be sacrificed too easily on the altar of political conformism and gullibility.